MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 ### Alternative 2: Pre-multiplying the inverses of the cam-to-world rotation and cam-to-world translation in the correct order

-The above alterantive 1 inverts the 4x4 matrix numerically.
+The above alternative 1 inverts the 4x4 matrix numerically.
 If we want to avoid this, we can instead reduce the problem to simpler inversions of the underlying rotation and translation matrices.

-To this end, we first start with plugging the basics from above together:
+To this end, we first start by plugging the basics from above together:

 $E=M_{\text{world-to-cam}} = (M_{\text{cam-to-world}})^{-1} = (T_{\text{cam-to-world}} \cdot R_{\text{cam-to-world}})^{-1}$